Mataemon Tanabe: Last matches

 In May 1900, Tanabe had his third and last match against Hajime Isogai, challenging him to an event that was going to take place in Okayama, Mataemon's land.
 The bout would be refereed by Kotaro Imai, Takenouchi-ryū exponent and Isogai's personal enemy.
 However, this time Isogai had trained with Kaichiro Samura, a ground expert judoka originally from Takenouchi Santo-ryū (as well as the elder son of the aforementioned Masaaki Samura), and had greatly improved his ne-waza skills.
 After a lengthy ground battle in which Isogai gradually started to dominate, Mataemon reportedly tried to drag them both out of the tatami zone in order to force a restart, but Isogai dragged them back while the crowd cried for a tie.
 At the end, Imai stopped the fight and declared a draw.
 Tanabe claimed to be suffering from hemorrhoids to explain his performance, though he also commended Isogai's effort.

-According to Tsunetane Oda, a fighter identified as Mataemon had his last great fight in his career when he finally faced Sakujiro Yokoyama.
-Tanabe went originally to his dojo to perform a challenge, and he fought and defeated several of his students, making them submit with juji-gatame.
-When it came to Yokoyama to fight him, Tanabe tried to perform his usual ground techniques, but his much bigger opponent managed to block them.
-They returned to standing, and at that moment Yokoyama executed a yoko-sutemi-waza technique with the help of his superior weight.
-The move was hard enough to leave Tanabe unable to continue the match, and Yokoyama was declared winner.

 Tanabe always declined to officially join the Kodokan school, even although his own acquitances pressed him into such, but it's known that he was friends and usual training partners with judokas Yuji Hirooka and Soji Kimotsuki.
 It is also possible, but not proven, that he was directly hired by Jigoro Kano to teach his ne-waza style in the Kodokan.
 He was appointed judo kyoshi in 1906, teaching at the Butoku Kai until his retirement in 1922, and was promoted to hanshi in 1927.
 Tanabe died in 1942 in Osaka.
 Years after his death, his career was praised by judo historian Takeshi Kuroda, who called him "the last great jujutsuka" and a figure of utmost importance for the history of Kodokan.
 He was the inspiration for the character Gennosuke Higaki in Tsuneo Tomita's popular novel series Sanshiro Sugata.

 His heir Teruo later joined the Kodokan, placing second at the 1931 All Japan Judo Championships after Shuzan Takahashi and eventually reaching the 8º dan.